kagiko/vaultwarden-wiki/SMTP-Configuration.md

 ### Google/Gmail
 You need to generate a App Password for Vaultwarden to work with Gmail.<br>
 Follow the steps here: https://support.google.com/accounts/answer/185833?hl=en&ref_topic=7189145 (unavailable since 5/30/2022)<br>
-In the end you well be shown a password (with spaces in between which are not there, it is just for easy type-over), us this password.<br>
+In the end you well be shown a password (with spaces in between which are not there, it is just for easy type-over), use this password.<br>

+> [!NOTE]
+If that is not possible (because of your security settings), you can see [the section below about OAuth2 support](#oauth2-support) for more information.

 FullSSL:
 ```ini
   # Domains: gmail.com, googlemail.com